 - Free version – limited.
-Cannot be installed as a service and cannot make file synchronization (deletion from the destinations of the files that no longer exist in the source folders).
+It cannot be installed as a service and cannot make file synchronization (deletion from the destinations of the files that no longer exist in the source folders).
 No advanced backup types are available as in the commercial editions.
-Which means that there is no Tape backup (DAT, LTO, etc..), no backup to Cloud (OneDrive, Dropbox, Google Drive), no remote backup FTP, no backup of databases and Drive Image backup (disaster recovery).
+This means that there is no Tape backup (DAT, LTO, etc..), no backup to Cloud (OneDrive, Dropbox, Google Drive), no remote backup FTP, no backup of databases and Drive Image backup (disaster recovery).

 - Paid version – Free trial during 21 days allows you to test all features.
 Then you must buy a license.